erikdubois/Aureola/README.md

 		./get-aureola-from-github-to-local-drive.sh

-and your conky's will be updated to the latest version automatically.
+and your conky's will be **updated to the latest version automatically**.

 This script will take care of :